AdityaGahukar/Museum_Of_Candy_Project/README.md

 # Museum Of Candy Project
-This project is made by using HTML and Bootstrap 5.
+This is a responsive website made by using HTML and Bootstrap 5.
 <br>
 Author - Aditya Gahukar